Rherha/Genome-mining-training/README.md

 - Can now download a genome, run it through antiSMASH, and interpret the results
 - Understand what different BGC types mean biologically
 - Can assess whether a prediction is novel or already known

-### ✅ Completed: Cheminformatics Integration
-- Learned how to evaluate drug-likeness of predicted compounds
-- Can compare predictions against databases of known molecules
-- Understanding novelty scoring

 ### 🔄 Currently Working On
 - Analyzing genomes of endophytic bacteria from medicinal plants